Author: Sherryl Andria

 If not, It should loosen up in 30 secs to 1 minute from the mould.
 You could also use a wooden skewer to release it from the sides.

-6. Meantime, leave the mould in hot oil for few seconds until your ready for the next cookie and continue with step 4.
+6. Meantime, leave the mould in hot oil for a few seconds.
+Wait until you are ready for the next cookie.
+Then continue with step 4.
 Depending on the size of the container used you can fry more than one but just make sure you have enough space to dip the mould after each cookie (*see notes).

 reheating the mould